Friday, November 5, 2021

 If you get inside, the interior looks like this...

-Dismayed, we retraced our steps and crossed a pedestrian bridge to visit the Market Square, which many websites promoted as the largest in the capital.
+Dismayed, we retraced our steps and crossed a pedestrian bridge to the Kaartinkaupunki neighborhood.
+We visited the Market Square, which many websites promoted as the largest in the capital.

 However, none of them mentioned that the market is a fraction of its usual size after September.
 In fact, several things are marginalized after September: access to island-parks, outdoor markets, walking tours, and the city's amusement park is closed (unlike Copenhagen's).
 There were only six tents, Yet, those purveyors cheerily offered hand-hewn wooden mugs, hand-whittled wooden spoons, crocheted scarves, knitted mittens, and colorful trivets.
 (Had someone sold a tea-cozy made out of colorful yarn, we would've bought it).
 Three other tents sold "street food": herring, fried fish & chips, and salmon soup--which is quite popular.